Ceddddddd/Ai-Speech-Project/README.md

    python manage.py runserver

 2. **Open the Application**:
-   -Navigate to http://localhost:8000 (or the port specified) in your web browser
+   Navigate to http://localhost:8000 (or the port specified) in your web browser

 3. **Authentication**:
-   -You should go to registration first before you can enter the main page as it is a protected url and requires login
+   You should go to registration first before you can enter the main page as it is a protected url and requires login